keithnlarsen/restmvc.js/README.md

 ## Customize RestErrors

-So far only one error is handled, 404.
+So far only two errors are handled, 400 and 404.
 If you want to extend this, it is very easy to do.
 Just do something like this in your app.js file.

     // Add a custom rest error for Forbidden restMVC.RestError.Forbidden = restMVC.RestError.BaseRestError.extend({